Bourne Grammar School 11+

 GL AssessmentNon-Verbal Reasoning

 These Free CEM 11+ Practice Papers were published by CGP and we thank them for granting us permission to distribute them.
-Grammar schools no longer use CEM for any of their 11+ entrance tests.
-However, as a general practice tool these tests remain useful.
+If Bourne Grammar School ever used them then they don't anymore as grammar schools no longer use CEM for any of their 11+ entrance tests.
+However, as a general practice tool these 11+ tests remain useful.

 Exam BoardSubjectAnswer SheetQuestion BookletAnswers